GoJS API

 • This static function can be used to write out a Geometry as a string that can be read by Geometry.parse.

 The string produced by this method is a superset of the SVG path string rules that contains some additional GoJS-specific tokens.
-See the Introduction page on Geometry Parsing for more details.
+See the Learn page on Geometry Parsing for more details.

 Parameters